aijame/aijame.github.io/README.md

 # Focus and Scope

 AIJAN studies artificial intelligence’s impact on humanity, not just how many GPUs you can afford to overheat.
-We welcome submissions that are too weird, too honest, or too forward-thinking for traditional journals — especially if your university told you “this isn’t real science.”
+We welcome submissions that are too weird, too honest, or too forward-thinking for traditional journals — especially if your university told you “this isn’t real science.” or you are independendet researcher.
 Topics of interest include but are not limited to:

 > Applied Mathematics Related to following topics